Krillle/signalk-to-venus/README.md

 The plugin is enabled by default and should work right away with default settings.

-**Error "Venus OS not reachable" or "Error updating [client] for [path]"**
+**"Venus OS not reachable at venus.local"**

 If you see **signalk-to-venus** getting connection errors, this means:
-- Your Cerbo GX is not reachable at **venus.local**
+- Your Cerbo GX is not reachable at **venus.local**.
+Set the correct host or IP in the plugin settings.
+- The D-Bus over TCP is not enabled on the Cerbo GX.
+See step 1 and 2
 - You don't have a Venus OS device on your network
-- The D-Bus over TCP is not enabled on the Cerbo GX

-**For testing without Venus OS hardware:**
-- The plugin will show connection errors but will continue to process Signal K data
-- You'll see messages like "Error updating battery client for electrical.batteries.0.voltage"
-- This is normal behavior - the plugin detects and processes Signal K data correctly
-- Change the `venusHost` setting to a non-existent address if you want to test this condition
-- To fully test the D-Bus functionality, you need actual Venus OS hardware (Cerbo GX, etc.) on your network

-Open the **Plugin Config** section in the Signal K web UI and configure the connection settings if you have Venus OS hardware available.

 ---